pyaiot/pyaiot/README.md

 list of available nodes and their status.
 It also allows to interact with the nodes (LED control, Robot control, etc)

-2 examples of gateways are provided by pyaiot:
+3 examples of gateways are provided by pyaiot:
 * A CoAP gateway that manages a list of alive sensor nodes by running it's own CoAP server
+* A MQTT gateway that manages a list of alive sensor nodes by subscribing and publishing messages to a MQTT broker.
 * A Websocket gateway dedicated to nodes: each node is connected via a websocket